 Sometimes you decide to try your hand at directing because there’s a particular play you’ve always wanted to do, and that’s amazing.
 But sometimes, you just want to try directing and you don’t have a play in mind.
 When looking for a play, I suggest leaving yourself a lot of time and looking everywhere.
 Ask your friends, your professors, everyone, if they have plays that they particularly love.
 Look at lists of plays that have won awards.
 Pull random plays off of the shelves of the arts library.
 Read a ton and you will eventually find something that you feel you simply have to direct.

 It’s possible to do almost any play at Yale, but some are definitely more possible than others.
 You’ll want to consider things like cast size and technical demands and carefully consider what your resources will be.
-Once you’ve found a producer, he or she can help you ensure that the show is feasible.
+Once you’ve found a producer, they can help you ensure that the show is feasible.

 Finding a Producer

 Once you have a script that you know you want to direct, you should get a producer as soon as possible.
 The earlier you start a productive and team-oriented working relationship with your producer, the more efficient and successful your experience will be.
-Although previous experience as a producer or in other production staff roles is desirable, it is not always necessary as long as she or he is dedicated to the job.
-Meet early to clarify what you expect from your producer, and ask her what she expects from you.
+Although previous experience as a producer or in other production staff roles is desirable, it is not always necessary as long as they are dedicated to the job.
+Meet early to clarify what you expect from your producer, and ask them what they expect from you.
 It is imperative to have open lines of communication from the very start (email, texting, phone calls, etc.).
-You should always feel like you are working with your producer, not against her.
+You should always feel like you are working with your producer, not against them.

 Importantly, limiting your relationship with your producer to logistics and finances can strain the production process.
-Try to make the producer your partner in artistry as well: place her on the cast list, invite him to rehearsals, ask her for advice, and nourish a relationship between him and the actors.
+Try to make the producer your partner in artistry as well: place them on the cast list, invite them to rehearsals, ask them for advice, and nourish a relationship between them and the actors.
 Two heads are better than one, always.